zemogle/fm10/content/pages/about.md

 - Ramasamy Venugopal and Kevin Govender (OAD, South Africa): an overview of the use of remote/robotic telescopes through the OAD applications: purposes and public.
-- Edward Gomez (Las Cumbres Observatory, Cardiff, Great Britain): an overview of the use of the granted telescope time for education at LCO: purposes and public.
+- Edward Gomez (Las Cumbres Observatory, Cardiff, UK): an overview of the use of telescope time granted for education at LCO: purposes and public.
-- Myriam Pajuelo (Pontificia Universidad Católica, PUC, Lima, Peru): an example of use remote/robotic telescopes for undergrads at the PUC, Lima, Peru.
+- Myriam Pajuelo (Pontificia Universidad Católica del Perú): an example of use remote/robotic telescopes for undergrads at the PUC, Lima, Peru.

 ## II - The future: